Perturbative quantum Monte Carlo method for nuclear physics: SUPPLEMENTAL MATERIAL

-In this section we present the details of the zeroth order Hamiltonian.
-We employ the two-body part of the pionless effective field theory presented in Ref.~\cite{Lu2019_PLB}.
+In the main text we use a zeroth order Hamiltonian that respects the Wigner-SU(4) symmetry.
+The details and parametrization can be found in Ref.\cite{Lu2019_PLB}.
+For completeness we also present the details here.
 On a periodic $L^{3}$ cube with lattice coordinates $\bm{n}=(n_{x,}n_{y},n_{z})$, the Hamiltonian is

 where $K$ is the kinetic energy term with nucleon mass $m=938.92$ MeV and the $::$ symbol indicate normal ordering.
 The smeared density operator $\tilde{\rho}(\bm{n})$ is defined as

 where $i$ is the joint spin-isospin index and the smeared annihilation and creation operators are defined as